 - Fan Nickname: Lots of them.
 God for Kiwi eventing rider Mark Todd, Mr Stickability for his compatriot Andrew Nicholson.
 Beau Cavalier is given to Canadian jumping rider Eric Lamaze by his Lamazing Ladies.
 El Maestro defines his rival German Ludger Beerbaum.
 British eventing rider William Fox-Pitt is also known as King William or His Majesty William Fox-Pitt.
 German eventing rider Michael Jung is known as The Terminator.

 - Technician vs. Performer: The meticulous, precise, and absolutely correct (but less thrilling) hunter-jumping versus the flashy and dramatic (but often sloppier) showjumping.
-In a larger sense, English (Technician) versus Western (Performer); though Western disciplines are just as precise and technical as English, the more cowboy-esque clothes of Western riding vs. the formal stock ties and hunting jackets (or top hats and tails, in the case of dressage!) of most English riding give this appearance.
+In a larger sense, English (Technician) versus Western (Performer); though Western disciplines are just as precise and technical as English, the more cowboy-esque clothes of Western riding vs. the formal stock ties and hunting jackets (or top hats and tails, in dressage!) of most English riding give this appearance.

 - World of Badass: It takes a badass to just compete in eventing or driving, to name a few.